Enhancement Tools

 Reducing Graininess In a Photograph

 When you take a photograph in low-light conditions or with a very fast exposure time, the camera does not get enough data to make good estimates of the true color at each pixel, and consequently the resulting photograph looks grainy.
 You can “smooth out” the graininess by blurring the image, but then you will also lose sharpness.
-Probably the best approach - if the graininess is not too bad - is to use the filter Noise Reduction tool, and you can access it by the Enhance ‣ Noise Reduction menu entry.
+Probably the best approach - if the graininess is not too bad - is to use the Noise Reduction tool, and you can access it by the Enhance ‣ Noise Reduction menu entry.

 Softening a Photograph